 In the Upper School classes become more medium-specific.
 Courses such as painting or sculpture prepare burgeoning artists for more advanced classes such as Portfolio or our AP Studio Art.

 In addition to traditional studio art classes, North Cross offers digital art classes including graphic design, web and animation design and film making.

 North Cross School provides a solid foundation in vocal and instrumental music for students in the Lower School.
-ECP students begin with two music lessons per week and learn to develop a sense of rhythm with their hands and feet, and sing a variety of simple songs alone and with a group.
+Early elementary students begin with two group music lessons per week and learn to develop a sense of rhythm with their hands and feet, and to sing a variety of simple songs alone and with a group.
 Students in first grade learn note reading and rhythm counting and perform in the holiday concert and Dinosaur Program.
 Second grade students gain exposure to musical cultures and perform in the holiday concert, an African Program, and a steel drum concert.
 Students in third grade receive ukulele and recorder instruction.
 Fourth grade students can choose between beginning band and chorus instruction twice a week which they'll continue in fifth grade at an increased time commitment or three days per week.

 Our chorale and band competitors have done quite well in recent years.
 In 2017, 11 out of 12 who auditioned for Concert or Symphonic Band received All District rankings.
 In Chorus, 22 members (our highest number yet) made it into the treble or mixed All District chorus.
 This year, all of our students who auditioned in the All District chorus were accepted.